back Back to all guides

 Messaging On Board

-Messaging in the Virgin Voyages app is limited to Sailor Services at this time.
-It’s advised to use alternatives like iMessage, WhatsApp, or Facebook Messenger over the Wi-Fi.
+You can message Sailor Services in the Virgin Voyages app and other connected sailors within the contacts section of the app.
+It’s advised to use messaging systems like iMessage, WhatsApp, or Facebook Messenger over the Wi-Fi.
 Apps requiring GPS, such as some dating apps, may not work as expected and are best used at port.

 Avoid SMS or standard phone calls due to potential high costs when the ‘Cellular at Sea’ network is active.